nneuberger1/zettle-paypal-flutter/README.md

 - Built on top of the [Zettle iOS SDK](https://developer.zettle.com/docs/payment-integrations/ios-sdk)
 - Inspired by the need for Flutter integration with Zettle payment solutions

+- If you are a Paypal / Zettle team member and would like to take this project over, let me know.
+We could have it moved over and have it officially supported by the Paypal team.

 ## Inspirations